Yaskawa-Global/SmartPendantSDK/docs/en/java-quickstart.md

 If you prefer, many Integrated Development Environments (IDEs) come packaged with a Java JDK, such as the Open Source [Eclipse](https://www.eclipse.org/) from IBM, Apache [NetBeans](https://netbeans.apache.org/) or [IntelliJ IDEA](https://www.jetbrains.com/idea/) by JetBrains.

-Next, you will need to obtain the Extension SDK library `yaskawa-ext-1.0.0.jar` file and two jar files on which it depends: `libthrift-0.11.0.jar` [Apache Thrift](https://thrift.apache.org/) implementation and `slf4j-api.jar` ([Simple Logging Facade for Java](https://www.slf4j.org/)).
+Next, you will need to obtain the Extension SDK library `yaskawa-ext-1.0.0.jar` file and a few jar files on which it depends: `libthrift-0.11.0.jar` [Apache Thrift](https://thrift.apache.org/) implementation, `slf4j-api.jar` ([Simple Logging Facade for Java](https://www.slf4j.org/)) and a concrete logger, such as `slf4j-simple.jar`.
 While it is possible to build the Extension SDK, Thrift and SL4J libraries from their sources, it is simpler to download the necessary versions from here:

  * [libthrift-0.11.0.jar](https://s3.us-east-2.amazonaws.com/yaskawa-yii/SmartPendant/extension/libthrift-0.11.0.jar)